smapiot/piral/docs/reference/emulator.md

 ## Building

 The emulator is built via the `piral-cli` using the command `piral build --type emulator`.
-The result is a `tgz` located in the `dist/emulator` folder that could be published to an NPM feed.
+The result is a `tgz` located in the `dist/emulator` folder that could be published to an npm registry.

 ## Package Definition